robert-richardson/Spectral-Thermal-Model-2D/readme.md

 ===============

 Execution of the [Mainscript.m](Mainscript.m) file runs the simulation.
-The simulation comprises a 2000 s heat generation profile applied to a 2-D cylindrical battery.
+The simulation comprises a 2000 sec heat generation profile applied to a 2-D cylindrical battery.
-The evoluation of the temperature at four locations on the cell surface and core are compared with the finite-element solution.
+The evolution of the temperature at four locations on the cell surface and core are compared with the finite-element solution.
 2-D contour plots of the temperautre distribution at the end of the cycle are also displayed.